 1. Get outside.

 Even if it’s just for 30 minutes, the change of scenery will do wonders for your mind and body.
 Take your dog for a walk, run a track with a friend, or go to the beach by yourself.
-Simply make time to enjoy the outdoors.
+Simply make time to enjoy the outdoors to combat those feelings of loneliness.
 Erica Price, a certified therapeutic recreational specialist at Sharp Mesa Vista Hospital in San Diego, says that being outside can improve your health and well-being by lowering your blood pressure, reducing stress, boosting your mood, supporting graceful aging, and more.

 2. Establish office hours.